aionnetwork/aion-docs/developers/fundamentals/aion-packages/userlib.md

 ## AionSet

 The Aion specific implementation of the Java Set interface.
-A set is a collection of elements with absoultely no duplicate elements.
+A set is a collection of elements with absolutely no duplicate elements.
 Each element in the set is completely unique.

 Take a look at the [AVM API page for AionSet](https://avm-api.aion.network/org/aion/avm/userlib/aionset).